The Secret To “Writing” Funny Stand-up Comedy Material Is To…

 And when I talk about writing, I mean the literary, write-a-book-report type of “writing” everyone learns in school.

-Well, I don’t subscribe to the notion that a person who is trying to create a powerful and funny stand-up comedy act needs to be doing much in the way of “literary” writing at all.
+Well, I don’t subscribe to the notion that a person who is trying to create a powerful and funny stand-up comedy act needs to do much in the way of “literary” writing at all.

 As a matter of fact, I know beyond a shadow of a doubt that any comedian or comedy entertainer who focuses only on “writing” as the means to get big laughs on stage…